JuliaRobotics/TORA.jl/docs/src/install.md

 !!! tip "Choose a good linear solver"
     Picking a good linear solver is **extremely important** to maximise the performance of nonlinear solvers.

-    For example, the linear solver `MA27` is out dated and can be quite slow. `MA57` is a much better alternative, especially for highly-sparse problems (such as trajectory optimisation problem).
+    For example, the linear solver `MA27` is out dated and can be quite slow. `MA57` is a much better alternative, especially for highly-sparse problems (such as trajectory optimization problems).

 First, install the following dependencies:
 ```